-I recommend baking the crust at 180C (350F) for 15 minutes and cool the crust for 15 minutes before adding the caramel layer.
+I recommend baking the crust at 350°F (180°C) for 15 minutes and cooling the crust for 15 minutes before adding the caramel layer.

-Millionaire bars are no-bake vegan desserts.
-It means that those bars are dairy-free, egg-free, and therefore they can be stored easily in the fridge for up to 5 days or in the freezer for up to 3 months.
+Millionaire bars are no-bake vegan desserts so these bars are dairy-free and egg-free, and therefore they can be stored easily in the fridge for up to 5 days or in the freezer for up to 3 months.

 If you want to freeze them, I recommend you place a piece of parchment paper between each bar.